 R and G are dupes, acting without any understanding—they're the opposite of Hamlet, who understands too much.

 Hamlet cheers up a little when Rosencrantz mentions the arrival of a troupe of players (actors).
 Hamlet says his "uncle-father and aunt-mother" are wrong: he's only insane some of the time (2.2.359).

 Actors make appearance seem like reality for a living.

 Polonius enters with the players.
 Hamlet mocks Polonius, but greets the players warmly.
 He asks the First player to act a speech about the Trojan queen Hecuba's grief at the death of her husband, Priam.
 The Player does, with great feeling.

-Priam was killed by the Greek Pyrrhus, who was getting revenge because Priam's son, Hector, killed Pyrrhus's son.
+Priam was killed by the Greek Pyrrhus, who was getting revenge because Priam's son, Paris, killed Pyrrhus's father, Achilles.